foohooboo/tic-tac-toe/README.md

 Curley braces are also used to define function scope, etc..

-Now, curley braces are also required in React and HTML code when you want to embed any JS, be that an object or a function (which i guess is also kinda an object.
+Now, curley braces are required in React and HTML code when you want to embed any JS, be that an object or a function (which i guess is also kinda an object.
 Or at least a first class citizen just like an object). <div>{person}</div> will display the person object in HTML.

 Add in all the needs for paranthesis and square brackets and you have many opportunities for some classy punctuation salads.
 This will be normal.
 This will take much getting used to.
 Good luck.
 I hear Vue.JS doesn't improve this.
 Lisp doesn't seem so silly these days...